maxwshen/evoracle/README.md

 `proposed_gts` is expected to be a list of full-length genotypes (see Terminology section).
 Example: `['...................', 'VI..........YC.....', 'VIW...NGE.I.YC.KS.L']`.

 `out_dir` is expected to be a directory.

+For advanced use, the `evoracle.predict` function supports a parameter `option` which takes in a string, allowing control over hyperparameters such as training step size, num. iterations, weights on loss function terms. `option` parses string arguments as "(param_name):(value)+(param_name2):value2)+..." without parantheses.
+We refer the advanced user to read the code in the function `parse_custom_hyperparams` in `evoracle.py` for more details on writing string arguments for `option`.

 `out` is a dict, where:
 - `out['fitness']` is a pandas dataframe with columns 'Full-length genotype' and 'Fitness'